leahecole/project-health-stats/README.md

 # Usage

-The when the `project-stats.sh` script is run, the results are saved in JSON files - one for each curl command in the script.
-Once your environment variables are set, change to the directory where you'd like your output to be saved and run the following command:
+Clone this repo and change into the directory.
+Once you've set the environment variables in the [Setup](#Setup) section, run the project-stats script with the following command:

 `bash project-stats.sh`

+Note: The when the `project-stats.sh` script is run, the results are saved in JSON files *in your current directory* - one for each curl command in the script.
+See the [limitations](#limitations) section for more info about possible pain points regarding those files.
+If you want these files saved in a different location, either modify the script, or call the script from the location where you'd like them saved.

 When the command has finshed running, you can explore your data manually.